vancass/Pokedex-assignment/README.md

 The goal is to verify that the applicant is able to:
-- Make a new ReactJS and NodeJS project
+- Make a new ReactJS project
-- Make responsive view
+- Make responsive views
 - Write clean code
-- Cover the code with unit tests
 - Use git
 - Write short and clean documentation

 ### Requirements

 1) Create public github repository that you will send to us.<br/>
-2) For implementation you should and can only use **ReactJS** with any framework **NodeJS**.<br/>
+2) For implementation you should and can only use **ReactJS**.<br/>
 3) Create a single page that list all pokemons.<br/>
 All datas are stored in `/data/`<br/>
 All images are stored in `/images/`<br/>